-SHAL's principal source of income remains the SHG Subsidy which covers all its operational expenses.
-In the year under review the subsidy received was £2,906,505 and internally generated revenue was £66,287.
-The subsidy received represents a 11.47% saving on the projected subsidy figure of £3,283,054 for the period.
-The major factors for this positive variance were the limited number of flights to the island which meant that service providers who would normally come onto the Island did not come during the year.
+SHAL's principal source of income remains the SHG Subsidy which was £2,702,635 for the year under review.
+There was a variance of 7 % year on year driven by limited number of service providers who would normally come onto the Island, not coming during the year.
 Secondly, despite the initial procurement challenges brought on by the Covid-19 pandemic, SHAL has been proactive in developing procurement relationships and avenues that have resulted in reduced procurement costs for goods supplied to the organisation.